J.Lo donating $1 million for hurricane relief efforts in Puerto Rico

-Jennifer Lopez is playing a residency in Vegas right now, but her heart is with the population of ravaged Puerto Rico — including family members whose status remains unknown.
+Jennifer Lopez is playing a residency in Vegas right now, but her heart is with the population of hurricane-ravaged Puerto Rico — including family members whose status remains unknown.

 After urging her fans to contribute to relief efforts on Thursday, Lopez has decided to lead by example.
 The singer and actress, 48, announced Sunday at a press conference with New York Governor Andrew Cuomo that she would donate $1 million to help Puerto Ricans rebuild.